kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/02_phase_logs/phase_trace_log_01.md

 ## Implementation Notes

-Echo Phase is **not a silence state**, nor is it passive.
+**Echo Phase is not a silence state, nor is it passive.**
 It represents a **non-event**: a structurally complete state that requires no intervention, steering, or semantic activation.

 ### Applicable Scenarios

 - Long-duration coherence with **no semantic steering**
 - Sessions prioritizing **user reflection over system output**
 - **Low-pressure-hold** mode with minimal interpretive tension
 - Conditions where `response_eligibility_gate = false` but presence must be preserved

 ---

 ## Systemic Implication

 Systems implementing Phase Drift logic should treat Echo Phase as a **terminal drift alignment** state.
-Once entered, no further labeling, correction, or transition protocols are needed — unless structural coherence begins to decay.
+Once entered, no further labeling, correction, or transition protocols are needed —
+**unless structural coherence begins to decay**.

 ### Optimization Effects